corvus-dotnet/Corvus.JsonSchema/docs/GettingStartedWithJsonSchemaCodeGeneration.md

 public Corvus.Json.JsonDate DateOfBirth
 ```

-`JsonDate` is part of our extended JSON type model and it is implicitly covertible to `NodaTime.LocalDate` for the same reason.
+`JsonDate` is part of our extended JSON type model and it is implicitly covertible to-and-from `NodaTime.LocalDate` for the same reason.

 So conversions are really useful in that they let us write idiomatic dotnet code, while maintaining the benefits of our JSON data model.
 But there's another important consequence of this feature.